 Security is a process – not a product that can be bought and configured.
 It is essential that a company’s security posture is validated using a rigorous process of testing and feedback.
 This ensures that routine changes to applications and the threat landscape can be accounted for.

-Penetration tests are typically performed using manual or automated technologies to systematically compromise servers, endpoints, web applications, wireless networks, network devices, mobile devices and other potential points of exposure.
+Penetration testing services are typically performed using manual or automated technologies to systematically compromise servers, endpoints, web applications, wireless networks, network devices, mobile devices and other potential points of exposure.

 Targeted testing is performed by the organisation’s IT team and the penetration testing team working together.
 It’s sometimes referred to as a “lights-turned-on” approach because everyone can see the test being carried out.